khandrish/eden/README.md

   [Phoenix Homepage]: https://phoenixframework.org/

-### Configuring Identity Providers

-Creating and authenticating an account via email will always be available.
-In addition, OAuth and OpenID Connect providers can be configured as well.
-The login/sign up forms will automatically accomidate the configured providers with icons and text.

-Icons for the following providers are availabile:
-* bitbucket
-* deviantart
-* dropbox
-* facebook
-* foursquare
-* github
-* google
-* instagram
-* linkedin
-* reddit

 ## Feature Roadmap

 ### 1.0

 High level view:
-- [x] Single server.
+- Single server.
-- [x] Redis used for sessions.
+- Redis used for sessions.
-- [x] Postgresql used as database.
+- Postgresql used as database.
-- [] Web based player, admin, and developer UI built with LiveView as much as possible (and makes sense).
+- Web based player, admin, and developer UI built with LiveView as much as possible (and makes sense).
-- [] Develop/manage/run multiple MUD's at the same time.
+- Develop/manage/run multiple MUD's at the same time.

 Authentication/Authorization:
-- [] Authentication/Registration via email.
+- [x] Authentication/Registration via email.
-- [] Authentication/Registration via Google.
-- [] Link multiple identities to a single player account.
 - [] Role based account level permissions.

 MUD Engine:
 - [x] Everything is an Object.
-Even each MUD instance is treated as an Object.
 - [] Composable Command Sets for dynamic behaviours.
 - [] Permissions for Object access in the form of Locks.
 - [] Objects can be arbitrarily linked together.